-Eddie is a communication consultant, award-winning mass media veteran, and talent acquisition professional.
-Besides hosting this podcast, he is the host of the HBCU Lifestyle Podcast (2014 and 2015 top 10 education podcast on Podbean) and serves as a the monthly career segment contributor on the award-winning "Sunday Journal" on WYLD-FM.
-He is also the PR/marketing contributor to "The HBCU Nation Radio Show" which airs on WRVS-FM and SiriusXM HBCU Channel 142.
+I have enjoyed a career as an award-winning mass media veteran, speaker, blogger, and talent acquisition professional.
+Every month, I have the fortune of being the career segment contributor on the award-winning "Sunday Journal" on WYLD-FM and the PR/marketing contributor to "The HBCU Nation Radio Show" which airs on WRVS-FM and SiriusXM HBCU Channel 142.
 From 2013 to 2017, I hosted the HBCU Lifestyle Podcast (2014, 2015 and 2016 Podbean top 10 education podcast).

-A native of New Orleans, Eddie has blogged for The Ladders, LinkedIn, Careers in Government, Social-Hire.com, the H.O.P.E.
+You can catch some of my guest blog entries in The Huffington Post, on LinkedIn, Careers in Government, Social-Hire.com, the H.O.P.E.
 Scholarship, HBCU Lifestyle, HBCU Connect, and Great Black Speakers.
-He holds a bachelor's degree in Mass Communication from Loyola University New Orleans and I am pursuing a Master of Professional Studies in Strategic Leadership from Tennessee State University.
+I hold a bachelor's degree in Mass Communication from Loyola University New Orleans and I am pursuing a Master of Professional Studies in Strategic Leadership from Tennessee State University.
 Pray for me, y'all.

 Halima is a charitable giving professional and college instructor.
 She has a proven track record in the development of comprehensive and sustainable fundraising programs focused on donor-centered relationships.
 Halima's background includes fundraising for institutions such as New York University, Barnard College of Columbia University, and the Texas Muslim Women's Foundation.
 She also teaches sociology for a couple of universities.

 Her Ph.D. is in Higher Education from NYU's Steinhardt School of Culture, Education, and Human Development where her research focused on organizational capacity building and fundraising.
 Her master's--also from NYU--is in Educational Sociology.
 Most importantly, Halima is a proud Hamptonian.